santer09/Unit-10/README.md

 # Unit-10
 Erick Santos
-Assignments 1 &amp; 2
+Assignments 1 & 2

 Problem 1
 The jQuery animate() method is used to create custom animations.